 As a human being, you are constantly evolving in your personal life.
-At times, you may even seem to “level up,” and as you do, it becomes apparent that you must update your social circle to match.
-This includes transitioning to better friends and leaving the old ones behind.
+At times, you may even start ending friendships to build new ones.
+You do this to update your social circle to match your personal life’s evolution.
+This includes transitioning to new friends and having to leave the old ones behind.

 It’s a special moment in life when you feel like it’s time to leave some friends behind, or end even one friendship, and move on to making friends with new people.

 It’s far from being easy.
 But there is a method to it, and you can do it without hurting yours or the other person’s feelings.
 In this article, let’s get you ready for that “transition” whenever it’s time to “upgrade” your social life.

 There are many reasons why you should end a friendship.
 It will ultimately be a better option for you in the long run.